Search

 Safer Internet Day

-Safer Internet Day 2024 will take place on the 6th of February 2024, with celebrations and learning based around the theme ‘Inspiring change?
-Making a difference, managing influence and navigating change online’.
+Safer Internet Day 2025 will take place on the 11th of February 2025, with celebrations and learning based around the theme ‘Too good to be true?
+Protecting yourself and others from scams online‘.

 Further information and resources will be shared nearer the time of the day.